From Handcrafted to Deep Features for Pedestrian Detection: A Survey: Dataset and evaluation

 \subsection{Modern pedestrian datasets}

-Though the early datasets greatly promoted the development of pedestrian detection, performance on these datasets has now become saturated, especially in the recent era of deep learning.
-As such, the research community has dedicated significant efforts towards building new pedestrian datasets in recent years.
-Compared with the early pedestrian datasets, modern pedestrian datasets are significantly larger and aim for a more standard evaluation. specifically, the number of images and pedestrians is usually over 10 times larger, and a more unifying training and test data are provided.
+In the recent era of deep learning, performance on the early datasets has become saturated.
+As such, the research community has dedicated significant efforts towards building new modern pedestrian datasets.
+Modern pedestrian datasets in Table \ref{table:datasets} (medium) are significantly larger and aim for a more standard evaluation.
+Specifically, the number of images and pedestrians is usually over 10 times larger, and a more unifying training and test data are provided.

-\textbf{Caltech}\footnote{\url{http://www.vision.caltech.edu/Image_Datasets/CaltechPedestrians}} \cite{Dollar_Caltech_PAMI_2010} is one of most complete benchmarks for pedestrian detection.
-This dataset contains 11 video sets taken from an urban environment, where the first 6 video sets are used for training and the remaining 5 video sets are used for testing.
+\textbf{Caltech}\footnote{\url{www.vision.caltech.edu/Image_Datasets/CaltechPedestrians}} \cite{Dollar_Caltech_PAMI_2010} is one of most complete benchmarks for pedestrian detection.
+This dataset contains 11 video sets taken from the urban, where the first 6 video sets are used for training and the remaining 5 video sets are used for testing.
 Generally, the training images are captured by every 3\textit{rd} frame and the test images are captured by every 30\textit{th} frame.
 In addition to the full-body bounding-box annotations, the visible-body bounding-box annotations are also provided.

-\textbf{KITTI}\footnote{\url{http://www.cvlibs.net/datasets/kitti}} \cite{Geiger_KITTI_CVPR_2012} is a challenging computer vision benchmark, including the tasks of stereo, optical flow, visual odometry, object detection, and tracking.
+\textbf{KITTI}\footnote{\url{www.cvlibs.net/datasets/kitti}} \cite{Geiger_KITTI_CVPR_2012} is a challenging computer vision benchmark, including multiple different vision tasks.
 For object detection (car detection, pedestrian detection, and cyclist detection), there are 7,481 training images and 7,518 test images.
 The resolution of images is about 1,240 $\times$ 376 pixels.

-\textbf{Citypersons}\footnote{\url{https://bitbucket.org/shanshanzhang/citypersons}} \cite{Zhang_Citypersons_CVPR_2017} is a diverse pedestrian dataset built on the Cityscapes dataset \cite{Cordts_Cityscapes_CVPR_2016}.
+\textbf{CityPersons}\footnote{\url{https://github.com/cvgroup-njust/CityPersons}} \cite{Zhang_Citypersons_CVPR_2017} is a diverse pedestrian dataset built on the Cityscapes dataset \cite{Cordts_Cityscapes_CVPR_2016}.
 There are 2,975 training images, 500 validation images, and 1,575 test images.
-Compared with the early pedestrian dataset, Citypersons dataset is richer in diversity (\textit{i.e.,} different cities, different seasons, various weather conditions, and more persons per image).
+Compared with the early pedestrian dataset, CityPersons dataset is richer in diversity (\textit{i.e.,} different cities, different seasons, various weather conditions, and more persons per image).